AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 This section shows the activity for any recent billing periods.
 You can also download your invoices from this section.

-For more information, see " [Downloading Your Workfront Proof Invoice](../../../workfront-proof/wp-billingsettings/manage-your-billing/download-wp-invoice.md)."
+For more information, see " [Downloading Your [!DNL Workfront] Proof Invoice](../../../workfront-proof/wp-billingsettings/manage-your-billing/download-wp-invoice.md)."

 ## Billing Activity

-This section shows recent changes to your billing set up, e.g., subscriptions, upgrades, downgrades, and renewals of your Workfront Proof Plan.
+This section shows recent changes to your billing set up, e.g., subscriptions, upgrades, downgrades, and renewals of your [!DNL Workfront] Proof Plan.

 If you change your plan to one with a lower user limit (1), users exceeding the new limit will automatically be deactivated when the new plan starts.
 This activity will also be captured in your Account logs (2).